-30) Potassium hydroxide (KOH) almost completely dissociates in aqueous solution into $K^+$ and

-OH-, which means it is a
+- 31) Potassium hydroxide (KOH) almost completely dissociates in aqueous solution into $K^+$ and $OH^-$ , which means it is a(n)

-- A) strong acid.
+- A) acid.

-- B) strong base.
+- B) base.

-- C) weak base.
+- C) has no effect on pH.

-- D) weak acid.
+- D) polar covalent molecule.

 - E) nonpolar covalent molecule.

-Explanation: Because potassium hydroxide dissociates completely and adds hydroxide ions

-(OH-) to an aqueous solution, it is a strong base.
-A weak base would not dissociate so completely.
+Explanation: Because potassium hydroxide dissociates and adds hydroxide ions (OH-) to an aqueous solution, it is a base.
 An acid would contribute hydrogen ions (H+) to an aqueous solution.
-Potassium hydroxide is an ionic compound; a nonpolar covalent molecule would not dissociate or dissolve in an aqueous solution.
+Potassium hydroxide is an ionic compound not a covalent molecule.
+A nonpolar covalent molecule would not dissociate or dissolve in an aqueous solution.

-Topic: Acids and Bases Bloom's: 4.
-Analyze
+Topic: Acids and Bases Bloom's: 3.
+Apply